tdulcet/Send-Msg-CLI/python-port/README.md

 3. Enable lower security settings in your external email client, if necessary (ex.
 [Gmail](https://myaccount.google.com/lesssecureapps)).

 4. Send a basic message `sendpy -s "Employment Opportunity" -t "connellyd2050@gmail.com" -m "Hello, Daniel.\n\nWhen is a good time to talk about an open position?
-Best,\nXYZHiring Team."`.
+Best,\nXYZ Hiring Team."`.

 ## Dependencies
 The following non-standard libraries are used in this program: